-Page | 92 Epsom and Ewell Borough Council - Unaudited Statement of Accounts 2022/23
+Page | 92Epsom and Ewell Borough Council - Statement of Accounts 2022/23

-F. Managing risks and performance through robust internal control and strong public financial management IV.
-V. III.
+F. Managing risks and performance through robust internal control and strong public financial management 18: IV.
+A Project Management Group has bee created (a community of practice).
+V. Officers continue to participate in and complete management training course I. We have had a positive outturn with regard to our finances, and treasury income has increased significantly.
+II.
+We adopted a new Risk Management Strategy in July 2022, which was part or risk management assessment led by Internal Audit.
+Our external auditors hat also reviewed aspects of the new framework.
+This work also includes the development of new committee risk registers.
+III.
+A transformation of our Planning (development management) service hat been completed, and performance is significantly improving.
 IV.
-A Project Management Group has been created (a community of practice).
-Officers continue to participate in and complete management training courses.
-We have had a positive outturn with regard to our finances, and treasury income has increased significantly.
-We adopted a new Risk Management Strategy in July 2022, which was part of a risk management assessment led by Internal Audit.
-Our external auditors have also reviewed aspects of the new framework.
-This work also includes the development of new committee risk registers.
-A transformation of our Planning (development management) service has been completed, and performance is significantly improving.
-New format corporate performance reports have been taken to Audit & Scrutiny Committee.
+New format corporate performance rep have been taken to Audit & Scrutiny Committee.
 I. The IT Strategy is due to Strategy & Resources Committee in September 2023, and IT governance practices and policies required updating.
 These are priority areas for improvement.
 II.
 We are reviewing the data we hold and ensuring it is filed correctly and securely.
 III.
 Our fraud policies are being updated at present, we had hoped to complete this piece of work in 2022-2023.
-G. Implementing good practices in transparency, reporting, and audit to deliver effective accountability I. II.
-IV.
-A new live streaming system is now used for committee meetings.
-We've reviewed our transparency page on our website and will be making some improvements over the next year.
-A new 'Governance' webpage has been created.
-Internal and External Audit have reported to Audit & Scrutiny Committee throughout the year.
-The Internal Audit Plan for 2023-2024 was I. We are making minor updates to our Whistleblowing Policy.
+G. Implementing good practices in transparency, reporting, and audit to deliver effective accountability } A new live streaming system is now us for committee meetings.
+We've reviewed our transparency page our website and will be making some improvements over the next year.
+A new 'Governance' webpage has bee created.
+Internal and External Audit have report to Audit & Scrutiny Committee through the year.
+The Internal Audit Plan for 2023-2024 stress whistleblowing Policy.

-Page | 93 Epsom and Ewell Borough Council - Unaudited Statement of Accounts 2022/23 agreed by Audit & Scrutiny Committee.
+Page | 93 Epsom and Ewell Borough Council - Statement of Accounts 2022/23 agreed by Audit & Scrutiny Committee.
 VI.
 A new corporate project (oversight) board has been setup.
 VII.
 A SharePoint based "Members News" intranet site was created.
 VIII.
 This AGS and our Local Code of Governance have been reformatted to make them clearer and more accessible.